nkadel/samba4repo/README.md

 *** NOTE: The git repos at github.com do not include the tarballs ***

-This is for basic security reasons: you'll need to get the tarballs separaately.
+This is for basic security reasons: you'll need to get the tarballs separaately.
 These can normally be pulled from the Source: references, and pulled with this command.

 * make getsrc